tahoe-lafs/tahoe-lafs/docs/key-value-store.rst

       This is spelled "`GET /uri/$FILECAP`_" in the API. "$FILECAP" is the key.

-   For details, see "immutable files" in `performance.rst`_, but in summary: the performance is not great but not bad.
+   For details, see "immutable files" in :doc:`performance`, but in summary: the performance is not great but not bad.

    That document doesn't mention that if the size of the A-byte mutable file